jlaurens/edython/src/lib/eyo/js/core/attr.md

 - cached
 - computed
 - enumerated, by key or index

+A `data` attribute is very similar to a property, except that it should interacts with the user interface.

-## Namespace
+## Namespaces

+Attributes related code is gathered under `eYo.attr` namespace.
 Property related code is gathered under `eYo.p6y` namespace.
+Data related code is gathered under `eYo.data` namespace.

 ## Nature

-Each property has exactly one owner and a key such that in the property context, we always have
+Each attribute, whether a property or a data, has exactly one owner and a key such that in the attribute context, we always have
 ```
 this.owner[this.key] === this
 ```

 ## Hooks
-The main purpose is to allow some hooks while modifying the property.
+The main purpose is to allow some hooks while modifying the attribute.

-## `eYo.p6y.Dflt`
+## `Base`

-Each property is represented by an instance of one of `eYo.Prop.Dflt` subclasses.
+Each property is represented by an instance of one of `eYo.p6y.Base` subclasses whereas each data is represented by an instance of one of `eYo.data.Base` subclasses.

-## The owner POV
+## Properties

-Let `O` be an object with a property named `foo`.
-Reading the property is made through a standard code `O.foo` or `O.foo_`.
-Setting the property is only made through `O.foo_ = bar`, if the property is not read only, of course.

-The implementation is made through `O.foo_p`, which is an instance of one of the `eYo.p6y.Dflt` subclasses, owned by `O`.

-## property POV
+## Data

-### owner and parent
-The property has an owner an a parent.
-The owner is the object who both originated the `new` instruction that created the property and holds an handle on it.
-The parent is the object whose properties section of the model contains the property model.
-It might not be the same.
-The parent is the `this` object when functions from the model are called.

-### values

-The value of the property may be all kind of object.
-For edython specific objects, we do not rely on GC mechanics and we explicitely dispose of objects when they are no longer used.
-This is absolutely necessary for objects that modify the dom.
-For that purpose, and it is not restricted to properties, we make a soft link between an object and its owner through the `eyo_o3r` key.

 ## The model